data-steve/rowcol/docs/product/RowCol_Cash_Runway_Ritual.md

 As bookkeeping becomes more automated, **your value shifts to advisory**.
 RowCol positions you as the strategic advisor who keeps clients out of cash crunches, not just the bookkeeper who categorizes transactions.

 **The weekly runway ritual is your competitive moat.**

----

-## Questions?

-**"Can I try it with just a few clients first?"**
-Yes!
-Start with Tier 1 for 5-10 clients at $50/month each.
-Prove the ritual works, then expand.

-**"Does this replace QuickBooks?"**
-No—RowCol sits on top of QBO.
-We pull data from QBO (bills, invoices, bank balances), calculate runway, and sync decisions back to QBO (approve bills, schedule payments).

-**"What if my clients have complex multi-entity structures?"**
-Tier 1-2 handles single-entity clients.
-Tier 3-4 adds multi-entity consolidation and advanced reporting.

-**"Can I white-label this for my clients?"**
-Yes—Tier 4 includes white-label branding, custom domains, and branded client reports.

-**"What about data security?"**
-Bank-level encryption, SOC 2 compliance roadmap, role-based access control.
-Your clients' data is safe.

----

-## Get Started

-**Ready to ditch spreadsheets?**

-1. Sign up for Tier 1 trial (14 days free)
-2. Connect 5-10 client QBO accounts
-3. Run your first batch runway review
-4. See the difference—decide if you want to expand

-**Contact**: [Your contact info]

----

-**RowCol: Get out of spreadsheets.
-Scale your practice.
-Keep clients out of cash crunches.**